mgbowe1/Secure-Password-Storage/README.md

 Write concrete steps for your schedule to move from concept to working system.

 ### First Milestone (Fri Apr 15)
-Working Alogritm to the program.
+Working Algorithm to the program.
 Prototype UI for the program.

 ### Second Milestone (Fri Apr 22)
 Working Ui to the project.